 For B2B marketing teams, email automation is where strategy meets scale.
 A well-built automation architecture allows you to deliver a personalised, timely, and relevant experience to every contact in your database, simultaneously, without a proportional increase in headcount.
 The initial investment in designing and building the automation pays dividends every day it runs.
 The ongoing work is optimisation: reviewing performance data, testing improvements to individual emails, and extending the logic to cover new scenarios as the programme matures.

 A drip campaign is a specific type of email automation: a pre-defined sequence of emails sent to a contact at set intervals after a trigger event.
-Email marketing automation is the broader capability that powers drip campaigns as well as more complex workflows with branching logic, multiple triggers, conditional paths, and integrations with CRM and behavioural data.
+Email marketing automation is the broader capability that powers drip campaigns and more complex workflows with branching logic, multiple triggers, conditional paths, and integrations with CRM systems and behavioural data.
 A drip campaign is always an automated sequence; automation can be much more than a linear drip.

 Common automation triggers include: a contact subscribing to a list or completing a form, a contact being added to a CRM pipeline stage, a contact clicking a specific link in a previous email, a contact visiting specific pages on your website (tracked via tracking pixels), a date-based trigger such as a contact’s signup anniversary or contract renewal date, a product event trigger such as completing onboarding or reaching a usage milestone, and a re-engagement trigger such as a contact not opening any emails for a defined period.